 - Home-equity liens

-- Similarly, subsequent writ of garnishment or additional abstracts
+- Subsequent writs of garnishment or additional abstracts

 Texas Filing Requirements & Deadlines with the County Clerk

-- Firstly, obtain a certified abstract from the issuing county or federal court clerk.
-Obtaining the correct certified abstract and any necessary releases is crucial to ensure proper filing and enforcement of the judgment.
+- Obtain a certified abstract from the issuing county or federal court clerk.

-- Also, verify debtor’s name, SSN digits, and birthdate
+- Verify the debtor’s name, last three SSN or DL digits, and birthdate against the judgment.

-- Likewise, file in every county where the debtor owns—or may buy—real estate
+- File in every Texas county where the debtor owns—or may soon buy—real estate.

-- Similarly, send copy to debtor’s last known address
+- Send a copy to the debtor’s last known address, usually by mail.

 How an Abstract Affects Judgment Debtors Day-to-Day